Nagamandala: Plot

 The next day Appanna and his friends are shocked to see their teacher dead.
 Next morning after the gym session Appanna arrives home and sees Rani lying half naked in bed.
 This continues for a few days.
 One night he decides to keep watch of the door himself.
 That night the snake waits for him to leave.
 A frustrated Appanna upon waiting too long leaves to Chelvi's house.
 Meanwhile, Rani realizes that she is pregnant.
 The snake comes back to Rani in Appanna's form and learns of her pregnancy and asks her to keep it a secret and not talk about it in the morning.

 After a couple of days, Kurudamma and Kappanna learns of the pregnancy and rush to the gym to congratulate Appanna.
 A furious Appanna beats Rani asking her who the father is, also denies having slept with Rani.
 The elders pacify him and decides to call for a panchayat session that evening to investigate.
 During the panchayat investigation, some people in the crowd demand a severe test - 'Naga divya' - holding a snake in the hand and swearing by the truth.
 Rani agrees to it and picks up a snake in the anthill.This snake happens to be the very snake which impregnated Rani.
 Thus Rani escapes unhurt and the village adores her.

-Meanwhile, Appanna is frustrated and goes away to Chelvi.That night the snake appears as Appanna and is confronted by Rani in her house.
+Meanwhile, Appanna is frustrated and goes away from Chelvi.That night the snake appears as Appanna and is confronted by Rani in her house.
 Meanwhile, the real Appanna arrives there unseen by Rani.
 The snake realizes this and sends Rani to fetch milk.
 It takes its form and slithers away through the window.
 Appanna sees this and realizes that the snake had taken his form and was sleeping with Rani all these days.
 He goes to the anthill where the snake appears in Appanna's form and a fight ensues.
 When the snake is about to kill Appanna, the former realizes that Rani's love has eliminated all the poison in him and spares the latter.
 Appanna however beats the snake and throws him into the fire.
 The snake assumes his real form and dies.

 After a few months, Appanna is a changed man who loves his wife.
 He is shown taking his heavily pregnant wife to a fair.